Jennifer Forwood, 11th Baroness Arlington

 Jennifer Jane Forwood, 11th Baroness Arlington (born 7 May 1939 in London, née Nelson), is the daughter of General Sir John Nelson (died 1993) and Lady Margaret Jane Fitzroy (died 1995), sister of the 9th Duke of Grafton.

 Life

-Educated at Downham School, Hatfield Broad Oak, Essex (now Down Hall), on 8 December 1965, she married Capt.
+Educated at Downham School, Hatfield Heath, Essex (now Down Hall), on 8 December 1965, she married Capt.
 Rodney Simon Dudley Forwood (died 1999), the adopted stepson of Sir Dudley Forwood, 3rd Baronet.
 They have two sons: